 One study found that Imodium, when given orally, was effective at fixing gastrointestinal motility in dogs.
 In other words, Imodium was effective at treating diarrhea and returning the digestive system to a pace that was more natural.

-Another study was done involving Imodium’s effects on a wide range of animals, including dogs.
+Another study was done involving this drug’s effects on a wide range of animals, including dogs.
 It was discovered that animals who have a specific kind of microflora in their digestive system benefited from a greater effectiveness of the medication.

 Is Imodium Safe For Dogs?